Default S3 method

 addLens

-A named list with (possibly named) numeric vectors of lengths that should be used in addition to the Gabelhouse lengths for the species that forms the names in hte list.
+A named list with (possibly named) numeric vectors of lengths that should be used in addition to the Gabelhouse lengths for the species that form the names in the list.
 See examples.

 verbose